sudeer845/sudeer845/README.md

 Description:
 A freelance full-stack e‑commerce web application where users can browse products, add items to their cart, and place orders.

-Tech Stack: Django, HTML5, CSS3, Bootstrap, JavaScript, MySQL
+Tech Stack: Django, HTML5, CSS3, Bootstrap & JavaScript

 Key Features: